nRF24/RF24/COMMON_ISSUES.md

 As described above, the radio modules (notably the PA+LNA versions) are reliant on a stable power source.
 While these modules may work with a poor power supply, they often lose packets or fail to receive as many as a module with a better power source.
 Moreover, this can sometimes be seen in odd ways such as the radio module working better when touched.
 This again is likely a power stability issue because the radio module is missing a capacitor (a commonly neglected expense on behalf of the module's manufacturer).

-1. Add capacitors close to the VCC and GND pins of the NRF24, typically 10uF is used although depending upon setup even differences in these can be seen such that a low ESR rated capacitor is desirable.
+Add capacitor(s) close to the VCC and GND pins of the radio.
+Typically, 10uF is enough.
+Depending upon your circuit's layout, differences in capacitors' electrolytic properties can be seen, such that a low ESR (Equivalent Series Resistance) rated capacitor is desirable.